Angular2Guy/AngularPortfolioMgr/README.md

 The goal is to provide an Angular based Web App with a reactive backend server that uses Webflux and Spring R2DBC technology.
 The build tool is Gradle.

 ## Current state of the project
 The project is a work in progress that uses experimental features of Spring.
-It is under development and will use new features when they become available.
-The project state is experimental too.